 12 Then the detachment of soldiers with its commander and the Jewish officials arrested Jesus.
 They bound him 13 and brought him first to Annas, who was the father-in-law of Caiaphas, the high priest that year.John 18:2-13

 Jesus had gone to the garden to pray.
-There Judas brought soldiers to arrest him.
-If arrest threatens us we might try to fight, run or hide.
+There, Judas brought soldiers to arrest him.
+If we are threaten to get arrested, we might try to fight, run or hide.
 But Jesus did none of these.
 He admitted that he was the person they were looking for.
 His clear confession (“I am he”) startled the soldiers so his disciples escaped.
 Jesus submitted to arrest and they took him away for interrogation.

 The First Interrogation

 The Gospel records how they interrogated him:

 19 Meanwhile, the high priest questioned Jesus about his disciples and his teaching.

 20 “I have spoken openly to the world,” Jesus replied.
 “I always taught in synagogues or at the temple, where all the Jews come together.
 I said nothing in secret.
 21 Why question me?
 Ask those who heard me.
 Surely they know what I said.”

 22 When Jesus said this, one of the officials nearby slapped him in the face.“Is this the way you answer the high priest?” he demanded.